Episode 306 - Church Union

 That gold would underwrite the Spanish fleet, giving Peter the confidence he needed to act.

-On the thirtieth of march, twelve eighty two, an incident took place in Palermo.
+On the 30th of March 1282, an incident took place in Palermo.

 It was Easter Monday, and as people gathered for the evening service at the Church of the Holy Spirit, some French soldiers were accused of sexually harassing local women.